isomerpages/nea-cgs/_cgs-2023/Awards/Environmental Services Awards.md

-Management Association of Singapore (EMAS), Waste Management &amp; Recycling Association of Singapore (WMRAS), Singapore Pest Management Association (SPMA), and National Trades Union Congress (NTUC), the ES Awards comprises two awards – the ES Star Award and the ES Achievement Award (previously known as Certificate of Excellence).</p>
+Management Association of Singapore (EMAS), Waste Management &amp; Recycling Association of Singapore (WMRAS), Singapore Pest Management Association (SPMA), and National Trades Union Congress (NTUC), the ES Awards comprises of two awards – the ES Star Award and the ES Achievement Award (previously known as Certificate of Excellence).</p>
 <p>The ES Star Award recognises the commitment, work excellence, and contributions
 of exemplary ES employees across the ES industry (comprising cleaning services, waste management, and pest management sectors) in three categories (frontline, supervisory, and operations support).
-In 2023, 27 individuals received the ES Star Award and were exemplary for demonstrating exceptional service excellence, good teamwork and leadership, a proactive attitude to upskilling themselves, and outstanding contributions to innovation, productivity and
+In 2024, 27 individuals received the ES Star Award and were exemplary for demonstrating exceptional service excellence, good teamwork and leadership, a proactive attitude to upskilling themselves, and outstanding contributions to innovation, productivity and